bibashkafle/email-sender-desktop-tauri-with-dotnet-app/README.md

 # Email sender Desktop app

-This Application use tauri + angular and .net binary in side car to send and email in bluk.
+This application uses Tauri with Angular for the frontend, and a .NET binary running as a sidecar to send bulk emails.